Optometry

 1. Use your @stu.mcphs.edu email address to register for an account

-Before you are able to add the Equipment Kit to your shopping cart, you will need to select your preference of a Heine or Welch Allyn Diagnostic Set.
+Before you can add the Equipment Kit to your shopping cart, you must select your preference of a Heine, Keeler, or Welch Allyn Diagnostic Set.

-For questions related to the website or your equipment selection/purchase, please contact Kristi Gentile at 888.206.5380 or kgentile@pioneerstudent.com.
+For questions related to the website or your equipment selection/purchase, please contact Kristi Weber at 888.206.5380 or kgentile@pioneerstudent.com.

 MCPHS has established technology guidelines for all new students.